omerwe/AEP/README.md

 * [scikit-learn](http://scikit-learn.org/stable)
 * [cython](https://github.com/cython/cython)

-We recommend runningthe code using the [Anaconda Python distribution](https://www.anaconda.com/download/).
+We recommend running the code using the [Anaconda Python distribution](https://www.anaconda.com/download/).
 In Anaconda, you can install all the Python packages with the command "conda install \<package_name\>".
 Alternatively, the Python packages can be installed with the command "pip install --user \<package_name\>".